khmelevskiy/List-books/README.md

     insufficient width of the browser window) a list of the books should go under the form add).
 The page must be opened from the disc in your browser.

+**Сheck for correct data entry has not been realized, since the main goal was to demonstrate the ability to work with LocalStotage.**